 The open-weight part is real, but it doesn't make V4-Pro a laptop model.

-The official Hugging Face page lists V4-Pro instruct with a model size of 862B in the file metadata, and V4-Flash instruct with 158B.
-The model card says the instruct weights use FP4 for MoE experts and FP8 for most other parameters.[2]
+The official Hugging Face model card lists V4-Pro at 1.6T total parameters with 49B active parameters, and V4-Flash at 284B total parameters with 13B active parameters.
+It also says the instruct weights use FP4 for MoE experts and FP8 for most other parameters.[2]
 That explains why the storage footprint is much lower than a naive FP16 calculation, but it's still large.

 | Deployment target | Practical read |